 Specific strategies were placed into the FY2022 Corporate Global Policy to achieve the targets of the Medium-term Management Goal.
 Best Practice Activities and strengthening of DX initiatives are being promoted to enhance earnings capacity.
 To obtain maximum effect within a limited budget, we will reduce investment amounts by carrying out investment management of the cash flow base and promoting process reduction and specification reviews in relation to investment for switching vehicle types.
-We will aim for FCF of 6.0 billion yen and an operating profit ratio (to net sales excluding parts supplied by customers1) of 2.6% in the fiscal year ending March 31, 2023.
+We will aim for FCF of 6.0 billion yen and an operating profit ratio (to net sales excluding parts supplied by customers) of 2.6% in the fiscal year ending March 31, 2023.

 no 1.
-Safety/quality Creating a corporate cultu Creating a corporate culture and structure to prevent serious accidents, fires or serious quality problems.
+Safety/quality Creating a corporate culture and structure to prevent serious accidents, fires or serious quality problems.
 Foundation 2.
-HR Global human resources Global human resources development and building energetic workplace with good communication.
-Fou 3.
-DX Architecture restructure to Architecture restructure to realize the company reformation.
-4. Contribution to Environment Global dissemination of C reduction and energy-saving activities in an aim to realize decarbonized society-carbon neutrality.
-Strategy Competitiveness 5.
-Profit improvement Fundamental reform and improvement of manufacturing capabilities through Best Practice Activity and activities to reduce investment in dies and welding assembly equipments. vth S Improvement 6.
-CAPEX Cash flow based investment management.
-Growth 7.
-Sustainable growth Execute Plan and adapt immediately to External environment change for future growth.
+HR Global human resources development and building energetic workplace with good communication.
+Pou 3.
+DX Architecture restructure to realize the company reformation.
+Growth Strategy 4.
+Contribution to Environment Global dissemination of CO 2 reduction and energy-saving activities in an aim to realize decarbonized society-carbon neutrality.
+Competitiveness - Improvement - 5.
+Profit improvement Fundamental reform and improvement of manufacturing capabilities through Best Practice Activity and activities to reduce investment in dies and welding assembly equipments.
+6. CAPEX Cash flow based investment management.
+7. Sustainable growth Execute Plan and adapt immediately to External environment change for future growth.
 8. Value propositions New business development to provide solutions for the sustainable growth.